TheRenegadeCoder/sample-programs-website/sources/languages/hack/description.md

 - Lambdas

 Now, I think the most interesting feature has to be the type annotations.
-That's because Hack is actually dynamically typed like Python.
+That's because Hack is actually dynamically typed like [Python][2].

 However, if you've used Python, then you know that it has a relatively new type hinting feature.
 Typing hinting allows you to arbitrarily